slbailey/Retrovue/docs/domain/ScheduleTemplate.md

 ## Scheduling model

-- Templates are reusable across multiple channels via BroadcastScheduleDay assignments
-- Exactly one template can be assigned to a channel for a specific broadcast date (enforced by unique constraint on BroadcastScheduleDay)
+- Templates are reusable, channel-agnostic shells that define content type constraints
+- Templates define structure; plans fill that structure with actual content
+- Multiple plans can reference the same template (e.g., "WeekdayPlan" and "WeekendPlan" both use "GeneralTemplate")
-- Template blocks define time periods and content selection rules within each template
+- Template blocks define time periods and content type constraints (guardrails) within each template
-- Content selection rules (rule_json) in template blocks query Asset records where `state='ready'` and `approved_for_broadcast=true`
+- Content type constraints (rule_json) in template blocks define what *types* of content are allowed (e.g., "cartoons only")
+- Actual content selections are made in SchedulePlans via SchedulePlanBlockAssignment
 - Templates can be activated/deactivated via `is_active` flag without deletion

 ## Lifecycle and referential integrity